MicrosoftDocs/learn/learn-pr/azure/intro-to-kubernetes/includes/5-exercise-kubernetes-functionality.md

     sudo snap remove microk8s
     ```

-If you want to remove the Multipass VM manager from your machine, there are a few additional steps to take on Windows and macOS.
+If you want to remove the Multipass VM manager from your machine, there are a few extra steps to take on Windows and macOS.

 1. To exit the VM, run the `exit` command: